 Office of Administrative Management Services

-The Office of Administrative Management Services (DDI/AMS) manages core administrative functions, advises senior management on strategic planning and workforce-management, and identifies opportunities to gain efficiencies and improve operations.
+The Office of Administrative Management Services manages core administrative functions, advises senior management on strategic planning and workforce-management, and identifies opportunities to gain efficiencies and improve operations.

 The Program Office

-The Program Office (DDI/PO) leads, coordinates, and provides guidance for: planning, budgeting, spending, and reporting; management and implementation of programs; information and communication; delivery of client services; and compliance.
+The Program Office leads, coordinates, and provides guidance for: planning, budgeting, spending, and reporting; management and implementation of programs; information and communication; delivery of client services; and compliance.

 Thumbnail